dhrumilp12/Learning-Assistant-App/server/README.md

 3. Access the web interface in your browser and:
    - Select source and target languages
    - Start the translation session
-   - Speak into your microphone
+   - Speak into your microphone or upload a video
    - View real-time translations
    - Stop the session when finished